sachdh-anand/CrewAI_BlogGen/README.md

 ### Sample Output

-Here's an example of the AI-generated content on "QA Transformation using AI":
+Here's an example of the AI-generated content on "AI in healthcare":

 ![Sample Blog Output](assets/Blog_output.png)